-“Fix typo in introduction to user guide”
+“Fix typo in introduction to the user tools”

 Are you not happy with your last commit?
 Use the following command to change it:

-Git commit --amend -m “New message”
+git commit --amend -m “New message”

 You can also use this command if you want to make a change to your previous commit but want to leave your message intact.
 For instance, sometimes I forget to remove a log message and I don’t want to create another commit just for that.

-Git add changed/file.ts Git commit --amend --no-edit
+git add changed/file.ts git commit --amend --no-edit

 Files that are not required by your project should not be tracked by Git.
 Understanding what to ignore is beneficial because it will help you keep an unclutter and secure project for you and your team members.
 Here is a list of common type of files to ignore: